 Arranged Employment: 10 points

 The candidate must have a job offer from a Canadian company before migrating.
-To qualify for the points, the employment offer letter must be for a full-time position with a minimum of one year of experience.
+To qualify for the points as per the Canada PR points calculator, the employment offer letter must be for a full-time position with a minimum of one year of experience.

 Adaptability: 10 points